 It is the caviar of top 10 superfoods and one of the best natural multivitamins available, even when taken in very small doses.
 Considered one of nature's most complete and concentrated foods, it has a full spectrum of nutrients, protein and enzyme content.

-In the form of tiny golden granules, bee pollen is a pre-digested food containing about 40% bioavailable protein and comprises all essential amino acids as well as vitamin C, vitamin E, rutin, beta-carotene, nucleic acids, polysaccharides, lecithin, B vitamins (like folic acid) and phenolic compounds. (*)
+In the form of tiny golden granules, bee pollen is a pre-digested food containing about 20-30% bioavailable protein and comprises all essential amino acids as well as vitamin C, vitamin E, rutin, beta-carotene, nucleic acids, polysaccharides, lecithin, B vitamins (like folic acid) and phenolic compounds. (*) More about what pollen is good for and not good for.

-High quality bee pollens are subtly sweet and slightly tangy and can be consumed straight or added to a variety of foods and drinks.
+High quality bee pollen is subtly sweet and slightly tangy and can be consumed straight or added to a variety of foods and drinks.

-In rare cases, some people prone to asthma or pollen allergies have severe allergic reactions to the pollen when ingested, so it is good to be aware if you are new to consuming it.
-Ayurvedically speaking, bee pollen is also a heating food.
-It is best to start with small amounts (one or two granules) and build up to larger doses (between 1/4t-1t) to make sure it works with your particular body type.
+In rare cases, some people prone to asthma or pollen allergies have severe allergic reactions to bee pollen or propolis when ingested, so it is good to be aware if you are new to consuming it.
+Ayurvedically speaking, it is also a heating food.
+It is best to start with small amounts (one or two granules) and build up to larger serving size doses to make sure it works with your particular body type.

-Maca is a cruciferous radish-like tuber that grows at high elevations in the South American Andes mountains where it has been utilized as a root vegetable for centuries.
+Maca is a cruciferous turnip-like tuber that grows at high elevations in the South American Andes mountains where it has been utilized as a cooked root vegetable and dried flour for centuries.

 It is an adaptogen that has itself "adapted" to the poor soils and colder dry environments that exist at these higher altitudes and is subsequently identified for its ability to increase the physical endurance of the people living in these harsher climate zones.
 In today's fast-paced world, herbal adaptogens like maca can be a valuable nutritional adjunct to the diet to help us